ragini-eng/cross-domain-esg-prakriti-financial-wellness-analyzer/README.md

 ---

-## 11. ▶️ How to Explore This Project
+## How to Review This Project (For Recruiters)

-1. Start with `01_problem_definition_and_eda.ipynb`
+1. Start with README.md for context
+2. Open notebooks/01_problem_definition_and_eda.ipynb
-2. Review the scoring logic in `02_prakriti_scoring_model.ipynb`
+3. Review scoring logic in notebooks/02_prakriti_scoring_model.ipynb
-3. Explore insights using the Power BI dashboards
+4. Check Power BI dashboards for insights
-4. Refer to the reports folder for high-level findings
+5. Review src/ folder for clean, reusable logic

 ---